aggarwal-aditya/test-repo/README.md

-# Institute-Learning-Management

-The Institute-Learning-Management is a command line based application designed for students and instructors to manage their academic records, including grades, course registration, and grade sheets.
-The portal provides a user-friendly interface that allows students to easily access and update their academic information.
+al provides a user-friendly interface that allows students to easily access and update their academic information.

 Benefits
 --------